kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/pages/do-i-know-you.md

 If the only thing you have to tell me is that I am a fool, full of shit, a horse's ass, un-American, intolerant, hypocritical, self-righteous, Socialist, or Communist, please understand I am already aware of these facts.
 You are wasting your time repeating them.

-If I've misjudged your intent, I'm sorry.
-I am really a pretty nice guy.
-I work hard.
+I am probably a nicer guy than whoever you pictured when you saw that post that made you mad.
+I'm a middle-aged guy who wishes he was younger.
 I have five dogs.
 I like old movies and bourbon.
 I play guitar badly.
+I ran a marathon a few years ago, and want to do it again.
 Please don't hate me just because I posted something you don't like.

+If I've misjudged your intent, I'm sorry.
 I'd be glad to get to know you, but only if you can be nice.